Title: Hawker Typhoon

 The Hawker Typhoon first flew in 1940 and was intended to be a replacement for the Hawker Hurricane in the high-altitude interceptor role.
 Problems in development lead to delays and almost cancellation, but the aircraft secured a role initially as a low-level interceptor.
 In 1942 the aircraft was switched to a low-level attack role, as it’s powerful engine allowed the carriage of a heavy bomb-load.
 It became most famous when equipped with rocked launchers and was particularly effective against tactical targets such as tanks and trains.
 A total of 3,317 were built.

-This title contains the flight and maintenance manuals for the Hawker Typhoon.
+This title contains the RAF flight manual (titled Pilot’s Notes) and maintenance manual (titled Air Publication – Volume One) for the Hawker Typhoon, along with the Aircraft Profile for the Typhoon.
 The flight manuals have been scanned from the original manuals and retain any colour pages.